 If the prosecution can prove these charges against you, you can be found guilty of harassment:

 For example, if a potential employer runs a record check on you and discovers you have a harassment record, you may find yourself losing out on a good job.
-Even if the charges are minor, you need an attorney to help you avoid having a record.
+Even if the changes are minor, you need to find an attorney to help you avoid having a record.

 Other charges are classified as misdemeanors, and you can be in danger of going to jail.